GeostatsGuy/GeostatsPy/README.md

 This package is being developed at The University of Texas in the Texas Center for Geostatistics.

-* **Michael J. Pyrcz, Ph.D., P.Eng.** - professor with The University of Texas at Austin.
+* **Professor Michael J. Pyrcz, Ph.D., P.Eng.** - professor with The University of Texas at Austin.
 Primary author of the package.

-* **Honggeun Jo** - assistant professor with Inha University, South Korea.
+* **Professor Honggeun Jo, Ph.D.** - assistant professor with Inha University, South Korea.
 Author of 3D subroutines, 3D variogram calculation and modeling and wrapper for sgsim for 3D modeling and more!
 Thank you, Professor Jo!

 * **Anton Kupenko** - bug fixes, added docstrings, code refractory for PEP8, removed duplicated functions and variables.
 Thank you, Anton!